 Finally, we discuss the issue of genuine nonlocality~\cite{Bell-nonlocality} and genuine entanglement in the context of the DI-CKA~\cite{Horodecki2009}.
 As the third main result, we provide a non-trivial bound on the device-independent key achievable in a parallel measurement scenario, when all the parties set all values of the inputs $x_i$ in parallel.
 Furthermore, generalizing reduced bipartite entanglement measures in Ref.~\cite{KHD21} to multipartite entanglement measures, we show that the reduced regularized relative entropy of genuine entanglement~\cite{DBWH19} upper bounds the DI-CKA rate of multipartite quantum states.
 We further focus on the performance of protocols using a single input for key generation, as using such protocols is standard practice (see, e.g., \cite{AFFRV18}).

-The remainder of this manuscript is organized as follows.
-Section \ref{sec:di-qkd-state} is devoted to basic facts and provides a bound on DI conference key via entanglement measures.
-In Section \ref{sec:multi_squashed}, we develop an upper bound on the {DI-CKA} via reduced c-squashed entanglement.
+The remainder of this paper is organized as follows.
+Section \ref{sec:di-qkd-state} is devoted to basic facts and provides bounds on the DI conference key via entanglement measures.
+In Section~\ref{sec:multi_squashed}, we develop an upper bound on the {DI-CKA} via reduced c-squashed entanglement.
 In Section~\ref{sec:with_figure}, we provide particular examples for the performance of upper bounds considered in the paper.
-In Section~\ref{sec:gap}, we provide examples of multipartite states which exhibit a fundamental gap between the device-dependent and independent secure key rates.
-Section \ref{sec:GNLandENT} discusses the connection between genuine non-locality, entanglement and DI-CKA.
-Then in Section \ref{sec:discussion} with a summary and some directions for future study.
+In Section~\ref{sec:gap}, we provide examples of multipartite states which exhibit a fundamental gap between the device-dependent and -independent secure key rates.
+Section~\ref{sec:GNLandENT} discusses the connection between genuine nonlocality, entanglement, and DI-CKA.
+We conclude in Section~\ref{sec:discussion} with a summary and some directions for future study.

 \begin{note} Theorem 7 of Ref.~\cite{DSW18} states that the two multipartite entanglement measures, multipartite squashed entanglement $E_{sq}$ (Definition~4 in~\cite{HWD22}) and its dual $\widetilde{E}_{sq}$ (Definition~7 in~\cite{HWD22}), of a multipartite state are the same.
 As a consequence, the reduced c-squashed entanglement $E^c_{sq}(\rho,{\rm M})$ (Definition~5 in~\cite{HWD22}) and the dual c-squashed entanglement $\widetilde{E}^c_{sq}(\rho,{\rm M})$ (Definition~8 in~\cite{HWD22}) of a device $(\rho,{\rm M})$ are also the same.
 For this reason, Section~IV in the published version of the manuscript [Phys.~Rev.~A 105(2), 022604 (2022)]~\cite{HWD22} can be skipped in reading. \end{note}

 \begin{note} The current version differs from [Phys.~Rev.~A 105(2), 022604 (2022)]~\cite{HWD22} by removing Section IV, references to it, along with including updated Fig.~\ref{fig:attack2} and fixing typographic mistakes in notation and explanation of Eq.~\eqref{eqn:attack1}.
 There is no change with respect to the results and proofs of the [Phys.~Rev.~A 105(2), 022604 (2022)]~\cite{HWD22}. \end{note}